infomongo/infomongo.github.io/_posts/2021-02-15-impeachment-fatal-flaw.md

 The January 6 Insurrection was driven by the **“big lie”** that Trump won the election.
 Trump repeated this ad nauseum between the election and the coup attempt.
 This lie was also spread by numerous GOP Senators.

-On January 6th, after the violence, there were objections to counting the electoral college votes of both Arizona and Pennsylvania. *(The intial objection to Arizon took place during the attack, but both Senate votes below took place after they reconvened.)*
+On January 6th, after the violence, there were objections to counting the electoral college votes of both Arizona and Pennsylvania. *(The intial objection to Arizona took place during the attack, but both Senate votes below took place after they reconvened.)*

 * Objecting to Arizona’s vote were Ted Cruz (R-TX), Josh Hawley (R-MO), John Kennedy (R-LA), Cindy Hyde-Smith (R-MS), and Roger Marshall (R-KS).